dagayveggi/HotelManagementSystem/README.md

 ### TODO (Additional and not part of MVP):
 - Code the Charts
-- Add report and invoice printing through QtPrintSupport (*optional*)
+- Add report and invoice printing through QtPrintSupport
 - Tidy up the existing code
 - Settings dialog for database, importing data, and SQL console